ithinco/i-am-chinese-the-dragonfly-must-go-on/README.md

 But those 551,615,600 people don't.

-So, what's your choice? what do you think is the right Thing to do?
+So, what's your choice? what do you think is the Right thing to do?

 ##### Reference(all of belowing links are Chinese)：